-- 31.-(1) A person who commits an offence under any provision of Part 3 (Finance) or regulation 22 (finance: licensing offences) is liable- - (a) on summary conviction in England and Wales, to imprisonment for a term not exceeding 12 months or a fine (or both); - (b) on summary conviction in Scotland, to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (or both); - (c) on summary conviction in Northern Ireland, to imprisonment for a term not exceeding 6 months or a fine not exceeding the statutory maximum (or both); - (d) on conviction on indictment, to imprisonment for a term not exceeding 7 years or a fine (or both). - (2) A person who commits an offence under regulation 9(6) (confidentiality) is liable- - (a) on summary conviction in England and Wales, to imprisonment for a term not exceeding 12 months or a fine (or both); - (b) on summary conviction in Scotland, to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (or both); - (c) on summary conviction in Northern Ireland, to imprisonment for a term not exceeding 6 months or a fine not exceeding the statutory maximum (or both); - (d) on conviction on indictment, to imprisonment for a term not exceeding 2 years or a fine (or both). - (3) A person who commits an offence under regulation 24(6) or 28 (information offences in connection with Part 3) is liable- - (a) on summary conviction in England and Wales, to imprisonment for a term not exceeding 6 months or a fine (or both); - (b) on summary conviction in Scotland, to imprisonment for a term not exceeding 6 months or a fine not exceeding level 5 on the standard scale (or both); - (c) on summary conviction in Northern Ireland, to imprisonment for a term not exceeding 6 months or a fine not exceeding level 5 on the standard scale (or both). - (4) In relation to an offence committed before section 154(1) of the Criminal Justice Act 2003(a) comes into force, the reference in each of paragraphs (1)(a) and (2)(a) to 12 months is to be read as a reference to 6 months.
+- 25.-(1) A person who commits an offence under any provision of Part 3 (Finance) or regulation 17 (finance: licensing offences), is liable- - (a) on summary conviction in England and Wales, to imprisonment for a term not exceeding 12 months or a fine (or both); - (b) on summary conviction in Scotland, to imprisonment for a term not exceeding 12 months or a fine not exceeding the statutory maximum (or both); - (c) on summary conviction in Northern Ireland, to imprisonment for a term not exceeding 6 months or a fine not exceeding the statutory maximum (or both); - (d) on conviction on indictment, to imprisonment for a term not exceeding 7 years or a fine (or both). - (2) A person who commits an offence under regulation 18(6) or 22 (information offences in connection with Part 3) is liable- - (a) on summary conviction in England and Wales, to imprisonment for a term not exceeding 6 months or a fine (or both); - (b) on summary conviction in Scotland, to imprisonment for a term not exceeding 6 months or a fine not exceeding level 5 on the standard scale (or both); - (c) on summary conviction in Northern Ireland, to imprisonment for a term not exceeding 6 months or a fine not exceeding level 5 on the standard scale (or both). - (3) In relation to an offence committed before section 154(1) of the Criminal Justice Act 2003(b) comes into force, the reference in paragraph (1)(a) to 12 months is to be read as a reference to 6 months.

-Liability of officers of bodies corporate etc
+Liability of officers of bodies corporate etc.

-- 32.-(1) Where an offence under these Regulations, committed by a body corporate- - (a) is committed with the consent or connivance of any director, manager, secretary or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, or - (b) is attributable to any neglect on the part of any such person, that person as well as the body corporate is guilty of the offence and is liable to be proceeded against and punished accordingly.
+- 26.-(1) Where an offence under these Regulations, committed by a body corporate- - (a) is committed with the consent or connivance of any director, manager, secretary or other similar officer of the body corporate, or any person who was purporting to act in any such capacity, or - (b) is attributable to any neglect on the part of any such person, that person as well as the body corporate is guilty of the offence and is liable to be proceeded against and punished accordingly.